 - Which schools have places available?

 If your child is currently attending a Newcastle school, ask your child's school for an application form .
+You cannot make an application using the Citizen's Portal.
 The Head Teacher has to complete part of the form before we can accept it.

 Changing your child’s school can affect them in many ways and the decision should not be taken without careful thought.
 The local authority firmly believes that continuity and stability in a child’s education is very important and that a change of school should only be made if it is felt to be in your child’s best interests.
 Many things that worry parents and children can be sorted out without the need to move school.

 Often changing school will not resolve your concerns and it can adversely affect your child’s education.
 There are many difficulties that can arise within a school.
 Your child may be feeling unhappy or is not getting on with friends or teachers at that moment.
 Maybe your child is struggling with their work or has been in trouble and you feel that it cannot be sorted out.
 All of the above issues can happen to any pupil at any stage in their school life and can often be resolved without changing your child’s school.